Please enter your name, email and zip code below to sign up!

 Fond du Lac's oldest free summer brown bag lunch program feeds children every Tuesday and Thursday all summer, and has since 1993.
 "This tremendous tradition remains possible because the community supports it whole-heartedly," Barb Thill, Brown Bag Lunch Coordinator shares with conviction.

-Each lunch includes a peanut butter/jelly or meat sandwich, fruit, chips/snack, a beverage, and a dessert.
+Nutritional sack lunch includes peanut butter or meat sandwich, chips/snack, vegetable/fruit, dessert item & beverage.
+Children may pick up their own lunch.
+There must be an adult for any family wanting more than one lunch.
 The planning team asks for donations to pack 18,000 lunches and feed children who would receive free/reduced lunches during the school year.